 This training describes the OSHA Hazard Communication requirements for evaluating the potential hazards of chemicals and communicating information concerning hazards and appropriate protective measures to employees.
 Also addressed is the requirement for development and maintenance of a written hazard communication program for the workplace, including lists of hazardous chemicals present; labeling of containers of chemicals in the workplace, as well as of containers of chemicals being shipped to other workplaces; preparation and distribution of material safety data sheets to employees and downstream employers.

-Spill Containment Basics
+Specifying Spill Containment and Neutralization

 Learn about the type of spill control and neutralization products available for various applications and how to size them.
 Explore unique applications and features that can be added to your containment system to meet compliance regulations and an easier implementation.